turbocombo/github-pages-course/index.md

 ---
-title: Ignore it for now
+title: Home
 ---

 # What

-This is a test page.
+This is the entry page.